andyprowl/snake-overflow/README.md

  - **Fruit**: Picking a fruit will increase both your score *and* the length of the snake by its nutrition value.
 Each fruit has a random nutrition value ranging from 1 to 5.
 The size of the fruit's shape is proportional to its nutrition value.
 Fruit are the most frequent kind of item that will be spawned.
  - **Diet pill**: Picking a diet pill will reduce the size of the snake by 5 units, but never to a length lower than two units.
 Diet pills are quite common, but definitely not as common as fruit.
- - **Invulnerability bonus**: Picking an invulnerability bonus will allow you to survive an otherwise lethal self-bite, but its effect will cease after the next bite!
-Also, invulnerability bonuses are not cumulative: picking two or three of them will only make you invulnerable to the next bite.
+ - **Invulnerability bonus**: Picking an invulnerability bonus will allow you to survive otherwise lethal self-bites for a fixed amount of time since the last invulnerability item was picked.
 When the snake is invulnerable, the color of its skin assumes a pulsing tone of red.
 Invulnerability bonuses are spawned relatively rarely.

 All items have a random lifetime, with invulnerability bonuses .
 When the lifetime of an item expires, the item will disappear from the terrain.